On A Seine River Lunch Cruise – A Delightful Afternoon In Paris

 Lunch Cruise

 Our voucher was loaded on our phone, so there was no need to stop at the ticket office next to the bateau, on the dock just below Musée d'Orsay.
 At the door of the boat a greeter validated our voucher and invited us inside.
-We recommend you arrive 20 to 30 minutes in advance, as seating is on a first-come, first-serve basis.
-The seating is a bit tight, and the window seats are the most valuable.
-Your porter will help you to your table; if you are seated in the center, you can ask if a window seat is available.
+Seating was on a first-come, first-serve basis and he window seats are the most valuable.

 As soon as the boat leaves the dock, you're spellbound by the view outside your window.
 The waves gently lap at the boat while you are taken on a delightful trip past everything wonderful about Paris, starting with Musée d'Orsay.
 You'll also know what we mean when we say the best way to appreciate this former train station is by viewing it from the river.